Trigeminal artery: Normal development

 The trigeminal artery arises from the primitive internal carotid artery during development, when the embryo is approximately 6 weeks old.
 The trigeminal artery then anastomoses with the basilar artery.
 At this point in development, the trigeminal artery serves as the main blood supply for the hindbrain, as other vessels in the region have yet to mature.
 As the internal carotid artery branches more caudally to form the posterior communicating artery, the trigeminal artery becomes less important in supplying blood and ultimately involutes.
 The time period from the initial development of the artery to its ultimate involution is only 7 to 10 days; if the artery has not involuted at the end of this period it persists into adulthood.

 Persistent trigeminal artery

 In around 0.1 to 0.6% of individuals, as sampled by magnetic resonance angiography, the trigeminal artery fails to involute and remains in the adult brain, in a condition called persistent trigeminal artery.
 This condition is more common in women than in men, with approximately 1.8 times as many women having the condition.
 Knowledge of a persistent trigeminal artery may be important in certain brain surgeries, as the condition is rare and an accidental cut to the artery could lead to hemorrhage.
 Although the discovery of a persistent trigeminal artery is sometimes an incidental finding, its presence is also associated with various pathological conditions, and must therefore be considered carefully when diagnosing these conditions.

+There are 3 types of persistent trigeminal artery (PTA):

+Saltzman Type 1: PTA supplies the distal vertebrobasilar arteries.
+In this instance, the posterior communicating artery and the caudal basilar artery is either absent or hypoplastic.
+There are also hypoplastic distal vertebral arteries.